craigerrington/rfan/readme.md

 - added failure reporting for integrations with healthcheck.io
 - removed the slack integration

-Both scripts require the ipmitool package to be installed and IPMI over LAN enabled on the server DRAC.
+Each of the scripts requires the `ipmitool` and `curl` packages and `IPMI over LAN` enabled on the server iDrac.

 ### `rfan.sh`